A little bit of History , and the story of Biltong.

 - Ostrich Meat – (High in Protein)

-Loved and craved by South Africans world wide as their go to daily snack, having been teethed and brought up on this most healthy protein product, the question on every dogs lips was surely, when will there be a dog friendly product for the most averous of meat eaters…the canine community!
+Loved and craved by South Africans world wide as their go to daily snack.
+Having been teethed and brought up on this most healthy protein product, the question on every dogs lips was surely, when will there be a dog friendly version?
+A product for the most averous of meat eaters…the canine community!

 Often compared but how can you tell Beef Biltong from Beef Jerky?